batiste/sprite.js/README.rst

     var sprite = sjs.Sprite("walk.png")
     cycle.sprites = [sprite];

-    cycle.next() // apply the next cycle to the sprite cycle.next(2) // apply the second next cycle to the sprite cycle.reset() // reset the cycle to the original position cycle.repeat = false // if set to false, the animation will stop automaticaly after one run
+    cycle.next()  // apply the next cycle to the sprite cycle.next(2) // apply the second next cycle to the sprite cycle.goto(1) // go to the second cycle triplet cycle.reset() // reset the cycle to the original position cycle.repeat = false // if set to false, the animation will stop automaticaly after one run